liujch1998/liujch1998.github.io/_posts/2025-08-02-suffix-array.md

 title: "Navigating the Ocean of LLM (Pre-)Training Data"
 ---

-I write about my journey with infini-gram, OLMoTrace, infini-gram mini, along with several ongoing threads and wishful ideas to pursue.
+I write about my journey with infini-gram, OLMoTrace, infini-gram mini, along with some ongoing threads and wishful ideas to pursue.

 ## N-gram search in massive text corpora